SAP-samples/teched2022-DA160/README.md

-# Session ID - Session Title
+# DA160 - Explore SAP Data Warehouse Cloud from A to Z

 ## Description